Understanding Content Based Routing in EAI Bridges

 • To set the Route action so that the outgoing message to the LOB application has a SOAP action header.

 • Open Server Explorer and navigate to the SQL LOB Relay we created earlier.
-Right click the relay, click Properties, and for the Operations property, copy the value of the first operation.
+Right-click the relay, click Properties, and for the Operations property, copy the value of the first operation.

-• On the Bridge Configuration surface, click the connection between XML One-Way Bridge “OrderTopPriorityBridge” and the SQL LOB Target entity.
+• On the Bridge Configuration surface, click the connection between the XML One-Way Bridge OrderTopPriorityBridge and the SQL LOB Target entity.

 • In the Properties window, click the ellipsis (…) button for Route Action.
 In the Route Actions dialog box, click Add to open the Add Route Action dialog box.
 In the Add Route Action dialog box, do the following:

-• Under Property (Read From) section, select Expression and then paste the value that you copied.
+• Under the Property (Read From) section, select Expression and then paste the value that you copied.
 Important: You must always specify the value for an expression within single quotes.

 • Click OK in the Add Route Action dialog box to add the route action.
 Click OK in the Route Actions dialog box

-• STEP 8: Configure the connection between the XML One-Way Bridge “InvalidOrderBridge” to the SQL LOB Target entity
+• STEP 13: Configure the connection between the XML One-Way Bridge InvalidOrderBridge to the SQL LOB Target entity.

-• Repeat the same process for this connection
+• Repeat the same process for this connection.

-• Filter condition: Match All
+• Filter condition: Match All.

 • The Route action: Open Server Explorer and navigate to the SQL LOB Relay we created earlier.
-Right click the relay, click Properties, and for the Operations property, copy the value of the second operation.
+Right-click the relay, click Properties, and for the Operations property, copy the value of the second operation.

-• STEP 9: And configure the Queue
+• STEP 14: And configure the Queue:

-• Click Queue entity
+• Clickthe Queue entity:

-• In the Properties window, in the “Relative address” property you need to define the name of the queue that you create in the AppFabric Lab Portal, in my case: “CustomerOrderQueue”
+• In the Properties window, in the Relative address Property, you need to define the name of the queue that you create in the AppFabric Lab Portal, in my case: CustomerOrderQueue.

 Queue-Properties